Iowa man arrested for allegedly shaking, hitting 2-month-old son

 Further tests were conducted at the hospital where it was found that the victim suffered from multiple rib fractures at different stages of healing, skull fractures on the right side of the head, bleeding on the outside and inside of the brain, multiple fractures on his body, and retinal hemorrhages.
 Medical staff stated that the injuries were consistent with abuse, specifically shaking and blunt force trauma, according to court records.

-Astleford is expected to appear at a preliminary hearing on November 1 and is being held on a 1 million dollar bond.
+Astleford is expected to appear at a preliminary hearing on Nov.
+1 and is being held on a $1 million bond.